 Too many Californians face substantial challenges in finding good jobs and supporting themselves and their families in an era with volatile, rapidly evolving labor markets.
 Too often, they lack the skills, credentials and work experiences they need to obtain high-value jobs.
 At the same time, in regions across California, employers in key industries require workforce skills and aptitudes that are in short supply.
 Without creative, aggressive action, that gap is likely to worsen in the years to come, threatening economic growth and the ability of thousands of Californians to succeed.
-Other states are not sitting still.
+Other states are not sitting still1.

 It is estimated that there will be 6.3 million job openings in California between 2010 and 2020.
-By 2020, more than thirty percent of

-California's jobs will require a postsecondary career education credential, certificate, or Associate's degree.
+By 2020, more than thirty percent of California's jobs will require a postsecondary career education credential, certificate, or Associate's degree.
+2

-Between 2010 and 2020, 60% of all job openings will be from replacements as Baby Boomers retire.
+Between 2010 and 2020, 60% of all job openings will be from replacements as Baby Boomers retire.3

-&lt;sup>1 Inside Higher Education, "Linking Business and Budgets", August 7, 2014.
+1 Inside Higher Education, "Linking Business and Budgets", August 7, 2014.

-&lt;sup>2 Georgetown University Center on Education and the Workforce, "Recovery: Job Growth and Education Requirements through 2020, State Report, June 2013.
+2 Georgetown University Center on Education and the Workforce, "Recovery: Job Growth and Education Requirements through 2020, State Report, June 2013.
 Note: 65 percent of jobs will require postsecondary education beyond high school.

 3 Georgetown University Center on Education and the Workforce, "Recovery: Job Growth and Education Requirements through 2020," June 2013.

 - Labor force participation for youth has declined by 6.8% in the past decade, down to just over 60 percent for youth ages 16-24.
-More than 40% of youth ages 16-24 are not in school, and nearly 15% are "disconnected"-neither in school nor working.
-5 - Companies today invest about half as much in training as they did a decade ago.
-For instance, the number of registered apprentices in the U.S. has fallen by 39% from 2002 to 2012. - 99% of employers are businesses with less than 500 employees.
+More than 40% of youth ages 16-24 are not in school, and nearly 15% are "disconnected"-neither in school nor working.5 - Companies today invest about half as much in training as they did a decade ago.
+6 For instance, the number of registered apprentices in the U.S. has fallen by 39% from 2002 to 2012.
+7 - 99% of employers are businesses with less than 500 employees.
 They create 2 of 3 net new jobs.
 Roughly one third of this workforce is employed in companies of less than 50 employees with limited infrastructure to develop their workers. - Education has been shown to significantly increase regional prosperity.
-Increasing the education of the average worker by one year is associated with a 10.5 percent increase in regional GDP per capita.
+Increasing the education of the average worker by one year is associated with a 10.5 percent increase in regional GDP per capita.10 intensive use of human capital and human ingenuity, the job multiplier is five.
+Innovation "has a disproportionate effect on the economy of American communities.
+Because innovation jobs are typically much higher paying, the service jobs pay more too."